jancona/m17/README.md

 ### CC1200 Modem Emulator

 This program emulates the [CC1200 Modem firmware](https://github.com/M17-Project/CC1200_HAT-fw).
-It accepts samples fropm the gateway and echos them back.
-It's used for development of the gateway until I have a real CC1200 hat to test with.
+It accepts samples from the gateway and echos them back.
+It was used for development of the gateway until I had a real CC1200 hat to test with.

 ## Library